-From the architect.
+Text description provided by the architects.
 The house is designed for an elderly married couple, and their grand children that occasionally stay with them.

 The site is located in a housing district, developed 30 years ago, that kept the natural land form.